joshiemoore/snakehdl/README.md

 * XOR - `xor(a: BOp, b: BOp) -> BOp`
 * XNOR - `xnor(a: BOp, b: BOp) -> BOp`

 ...and that's it!
 See `examples/` for demonstrations of these operations.
-Sequential logic is not supported by snakeHDL yet, but the plan is to add support for it in a future expansion.
+Sequential logic is not supported by snakeHDL, but sequential elements are in consideration for a future expansion.